More questions from the popular topic of my online chat, Knowing It’s Over (August 21):

 Takes time and money?
 So does divorce… a lot more.

 NOTE: Be sure that the things you’re dissatisfied with are in the marriage, not in yourself.
-Or, some personal changes – going back to school, changing careers – are part of what you’re seeking.
+Or some personal changes – going back to school, changing careers – is part of what you’re seeking.

 If possible, do these first… and then decide about divorce.

 Just the thought of ending my six-year relationship terrifies me.
 Yet I’m no longer sure my boyfriend’s The One.
 I can’t imagine being on my own, wouldn’t know where to begin, but the original reasons I fell for him have changed.

 He’s not that spontaneous, adventuresome, go-crazy guy anymore.
 I’ve changed too, but sometimes I think we’ve morphed into our two mothers… who never liked each other!